 Peruvian Inca Orchid Temperament

 The Peruvian Incas are great family dogs because they serve as both companions and watch dogs.
-Owners tend to describe them as loving and affectionate with family, though it takes a while for them to warm up to strangers.
+In fact, owners tend to describe them as loving and affectionate with family, though it takes a while for them to warm up to strangers.

 Like most sighthounds, the Peruvian Incas are lively and energetic.
-Additionally, they’re agile and athletic too!
+Additionally, they’re agile yet athletic too!
 This means they’ll need moderate exercise to keep them from bad behaviors.
-We recommend around 30 minutes per day.
+We recommend they get around 30 minutes per day.

 Peruvian Incas are fairly obedient and intelligent dogs.
 Although these sighthounds get along with other dogs, it’s not a good idea to put them in a room with cats.
 The hunting instinct of these dogs is strong and will require heavy socialization.